WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - control **access to the CMKs** in KMS.
 While there are other methods to do so, **you need to use Key Policies if you want to control the access**

 * the policies themselves are pretty similar to IAM policies

+### Key policies

+- the KMS key works a little bit differently in terms of IAM

+* **to grant some entity ability to do something with a given key, you have to explicitly add that policy to a given keys policy upon the key creation / update**.
+So a situation: I create a key and I leave permissions as blank.
+Even though I might have administrative role, I will not be able to delete that key.

+* usually the pattern here is to give `delete` / `PutPolicy` permissions to the `:root` (every entity in a given account), then `encrypt` / `decrypt` to lambdas and other applications

 ### AWS IOT